Ultimovacs has an extensive development program with five phase II studies in five different indications including more than 670 patients:

 NIPU – Mesothelioma

 NIPU is a randomized, multi-center Phase II trial in which the universal cancer vaccine, UV1, will be evaluated in combination with the checkpoint inhibitors ipilimumab and nivolumab as second-line treatment in mesothelioma.
 Oslo University Hospital is the sponsor of the NIPU study.
 Bristol-Myers Squibb and Ultimovacs have entered into agreements with OUS to support the preparations and execution of the trial.
-A total of 118 patients will be included in the NIPU study.
+A total of 118 patients has been included in the NIPU study.
 Half of the patients will be treated with the combination of UV1, ipilimumab (CTLA-4 checkpoint inhibitor) and nivolumab (PD-1 checkpoint inhibitor), whereas the other half will receive nivolumab and ipilimumab only.

 MPM is a rare malignant tumor originating from the cells lining the mesothelial surface in the lungs.
 MPM is the most common type of mesothelioma and is a disease with a high unmet medical need with a median overall survival of approximately one year.
 Most patients are treated with palliative chemotherapy.
 Patients with disease progression after first-line therapy have few therapeutic options.
 Asbestos exposure is heavily linked to the development of the disease.
 It may take 10 – 50 years for symptoms of mesothelioma to manifest after initial asbestos exposure.
 Even though the use of asbestos to a large extent is banned today, new incidences of mesothelioma will continue to be a medical challenge for decades.